-[&]quot;save software" transferring to tftp server is now restricted to root user only.
+"save software" transferring to tftp server is now restricted to root user only.

-[&]quot;save file" is now restricted to root user only.
+"save file" is now restricted to root user only.

-Global-Pro command change

-CLI "set global-pro policy-manager primary outgoing-interface" is no longer supported

-HTTP Brute-Force attack

-S2C HTTP protocol decoding is performed only if you configure server-to-client signature attacks.
+- FIPS-In the past, releases that were not FIPS certified did not allow FIPS mode to be enabled.
+R3 will allow FIPS mode to be enabled, even though it will not be FIPS certified. - Global-Pro command change-CLI "set global-pro policy-manager primary outgoing-interface" is no longer supported - HTTP Brute-Force attack-S2C HTTP protocol decoding is performed only if you configure server-to-client signature attacks.
 HTTP:Brute-Force, a server-to-client anomaly attack is detected if you configure a HTTP server-to-client signature attack in the policy.
-In the following example, HTTP:HIGH:SIGS has server-to-client signature attacks, so add HTTP:HIGH:SIGS along with HTTP:HIGH:ANOM in a policy.

-Interface limit change (NSCos65098)

-Hard limits (enforced in the code) were removed for "max interfaces per area" and "max interfaces per routing-instance" and made them soft limits instead. i.e. they are only recommended values and not enforced in the code.
-The device may not function correctly if these limits are exceeded.

-Log buffer full handling (NSCos68000/NSCos67431)

-After modification: when the log buffer is full and traffic passing through is stopped, the system will wait until the log buffer is empty before resuming traffic, the result is, wait a longer time to resume the traffic.
+In the following example, HTTP:HIGH:SIGS has server-to-client signature attacks, so add HTTP:HIGH:SIGS along with HTTP:HIGH:ANOM in a policy. - Interface limit change (NSCos65098)-Hard limits (enforced in the code) were removed for "max interfaces per area" and "max interfaces per routing-instance" and made them soft limits instead. i.e. they are only recommended values and not enforced in the code.
+The device may not function correctly if these limits are exceeded. - Log buffer full handling (NSCos68000/NSCos67431)-After modification: when the log buffer is full and traffic passing through is stopped, the system will wait until the log buffer is empty before resuming traffic, the result is, wait a longer time to resume the traffic.
 This behavior is only applicable when the "set log audit-loss-mitigation" option is set.
-By default, this option is unset.

-MAC address handling (NSCos65912)

-Previously, for ASIC based platforms, when MAC cache is used, if the peers change their source MAC without sending any gratuitous ARP out, we could not update our hardware L2 table.
+By default, this option is unset. - MAC address handling (NSCos65912)-Previously, for ASIC based platforms, when MAC cache is used, if the peers change their source MAC without sending any gratuitous ARP out, we could not update our hardware L2 table.
 In this case, when we want to send packets to the peer, the old MAC will be used.
 With this release, new session will use a new MAC address to send packets to the peer even without gratuitous ARP received.
-Old session will not be affected.

-Multicast-route handling (NSCos65082)

-Previous behavior: In IGMP proxy, when an admin clears multicast-route (mroute) by CLI (clear vr vr-name mroute), it can't rebuild the mroute even when the new igmp report packet arrived.
+Old session will not be affected. - Multicast-route handling (NSCos65082)-Previous behavior: In IGMP proxy, when an admin clears multicast-route (mroute) by CLI (clear vr vr-name mroute), it can't rebuild the mroute even when the new igmp report packet arrived.